Embru

 Furniture, for a lifetime

 Embru prides itself on creating furniture that lasts a lifetime and is both functional and visually appealing.
-The combination of Swiss craftsmanship, timeless design and cooperation with renowned designers such as Marcel Breuer, Gustav Hassenpflug, Werner Max Moser, Huldreich Altorfer and Alfred Roth make Embru a popular choice for customers who value quality and timeless design and appreciate design classics, not least because of their lasting value.
+The combination of Swiss craftsmanship, timeless design, and collaborations with renowned designers such as Marcel Breuer, Gustav Hassenpflug, Werner Max Moser, Huldreich Altorfer, and Alfred Roth makes Embru a popular choice for customers who value quality and timeless design and appreciate design classics not least for their enduring value.

 Coveted design classics

-Over the course of its 120-year history, the traditional Swiss company has worked with renowned designers and architects to produce designs based on the original drawings from the past to the present day in Switzerland.
-The resulting pieces of furniture have since become internationally coveted design classics.
-Here is an overview of some of the well-known Designer designers who have created collections for Embru.
+Throughout its 120-year history, the traditional Swiss company Embru has collaborated with renowned designers and architects, producing its designs in Switzerland based on original drawings.
+The resulting furniture pieces have become internationally sought-after design classics.
+Here is an overview of some of the well-known designers who have created collections for Embru.

 Werner Max Moser

-The collaboration with the Swiss designer Werner Max Moser (1896-1970) began in the 1930s.
-Moser created designs for Embru in both the 1930s and 1940s.
-Together with Rudolf Steiger (1900-1982) and Max Ernst Haefeli, Moser is known as the architectural firm HMS Haefeli Moser Steiger.
+The collaboration with the Swiss designer Werner Max Moser (1896–1970) began in the 1930s.
+Moser created designs for Embru during both the 1930s and 1940s.
+Together with Rudolf Steiger (1900–1982) and Max Ernst Haefeli, Moser formed the architectural firm HMS Haefeli Moser Steiger.
 His works are still part of the Embru collection today and are undoubtedly design classics.

 Alfred Roth

-Another outstanding architect and Designer who worked with Embru is Alfred Roth (1903-1998).
-The bed he designed is both a furniture legend and a design classic and is known as the Roth Bed 455 or Roth Bed.
+Another outstanding architect and designer who collaborated with Embru was Alfred Roth (1903–1998).
+The bed he designed is both a furniture legend and a design classic, known as the Roth Bed 455.
+Roth-Bett It is called the Roth bed.
 Then as now, it is manufactured by Embru according to Roth's original design drawings.
-The Roth bed is now available not only as a single version but also as a bed for two sleepers.
+The Roth bed is now available not only as a single bed but also as a bed for two sleepers.

 Max Ernst Haefeli

-The Swiss architect Max Ernst Haefeli (1901 - 1976) is considered an important representative of 'Neues Bauen' in Switzerland.
-His Werkbund housing estate Neubühl and his so-called 'Hochhaus zur Palme', one of Zurich's first high-rise buildings, are well known.
-Haefeli designed furniture for the Stuttgart Weissenhof Estate developed by Mies van der Rohe and also created furniture for Embru. chairs and tables.
-Like his architecture, his furniture designs are design classics and characterized by clear lines and timeless design.
-Embru designates the Haefeli garden tables as models 1134, 1122, 1104 and the chairs as Haefeli chair 1020 and Haefeli chair 1021.
+The Swiss architect Max Ernst Haefeli (1901–1976) is considered an important representative of the New Objectivity movement in Switzerland.
+His Werkbundsiedlung Neubühl and his so-called "Hochhaus zur Palme" (High-Rise at the Palm), one of Zurich's first high-rise buildings, are well-known.
+Haefeli designed furniture for the Weissenhof Estate in Stuttgart, developed by Mies van der Rohe, and also created designs for Embru. chairs and tables.
+Like his architecture, his furniture designs are design classics, characterized by clean lines and timeless design.
+Embru designates the Haefeli garden tables as models 1134, 1122, and 1104, and the chairs as Haefeli Chair 1020 and Haefeli Chair 1021.

 Gustav Hassenpflug

-The German architect Gustav Hassenpflug (1907-1977) came from Düsseldorf and studied at the Bauhaus in Dessau.
-He worked together with Marcel Breuer.
-At Embru, he introduced a numerical system that characterizes the furniture and is still used today.
-A true Embru design classic is the Hassenpflug chair.
+The German architect Gustav Hassenpflug (1907–1977) came from Düsseldorf and studied at the Bauhaus in Dessau.
+He collaborated with Marcel Breuer.
+At Embru, he introduced a numerical system for identifying the furniture, which is still in use today.
+The Hassenpflug chair is a true Embru design classic.

 Wilhelm Kienzle

-As a trained carpenter, furniture draughtsman and cabinetmaker, Wilhelm Kienzle (1886-1958) had the tools to become a furniture designer.
-It should be emphasized that his designs did not bow to the dictates of fashion.
-His furniture and home accessories are extremely durable and have become design classics thanks to their special lightness and independence.
-The demountable Kienzle bookcase model 2722 is a prime example of his design style.
+As a trained carpenter, furniture designer, and metalworker, Wilhelm Kienzle (1886–1958) possessed the skills of a furniture designer.
+It is worth emphasizing that his designs did not bow to the dictates of fashion.
+Their exceptional lightness and distinctive character made his furniture and home accessories extremely durable, and they have since become design classics.
+The Kienzle Regal Model 2722, a collapsible bookcase, is considered a prime example of his design style.

-Huldreich Altorfer Junior (1911-1980) was a commercial employee at Embru from 1934 and deputy director from 1942.
-At the end of 1944, he founded Metallmöbelfabrik Altorfer AG.
-In 1971, Embru took over the company and with it the rights to Altorfer's designs: Altorfer deck chair model 1158, Altorfer chair model 1140 and Altorfer armchair model 1141.
-Popularly known as 'Spaghetti-chair', the Altorfer designs are among the best-known and most popular Swiss designs and adorn gardens and terraces on Lake Maggiore, Lake Lugano, Lake Geneva and Lake Zurich.
+Huldreich Altorfer Junior (1911–1980) worked as a commercial employee at Embru from 1934 and became deputy director in 1942.
+At the end of 1944, he founded the metal furniture factory Altorfer AG.
+In 1971, Embru acquired the company and thus also the rights to the Altorfer designs.
+Altorfer deckchair model 1158, The Altorfer chair model 1140 and the Altorfer armchair model 1141.
+Popularly known as the 'Spaghetti Chair', the Altorfer designs are among the best-known and most popular Swiss design designs and adorn gardens and terraces on Lake Maggiore, Lake Lugano, Lake Geneva and Lake Zurich.

 Functional design

-The practical value of Embru furniture can be experienced from the very first use.
+The practical benefits of Embru furniture become apparent from the very first use.
 Each piece is carefully designed to meet the demands of everyday use.
-This maxim is reflected in every piece of Embru furniture, whether it is a garden lounger, a school chair, an office table or a nursing chair - functionality is always the focus.
+This principle is reflected in every Embru piece, whether it's a garden lounger, a school chair, an office desk, or a care chair – functionality is always paramount.

-However, Embru furniture is not only functional, but also visually appealing.
-The company works with renowned designers to create timeless classics that you will never tire of and that can be combined and rearranged again and again.
-From clear lines to harmoniously curved proportions - design is a key feature of the Embru design philosophy.
+But Embru furniture is not only functional, but also visually appealing.
+The company collaborates with renowned designers to create timeless classics that never tire of looking at and can be combined and rearranged again and again.
+From clean lines to harmoniously curved proportions – design is a key feature of the Embru design philosophy.

 Swiss precision

 We all know it from watches: Swiss precision.
-Embru does the same with its furniture, made in Switzerland.
-For over 100 years, the furniture has been manufactured in our own factory in Switzerland.
-Swiss craftsmanship and precision are reflected in every detail and impress with their durability and top quality.
+Embru applies the same principle to its furniture, made in Switzerland.
+For over 100 years, the furniture has been manufactured in its own factory in Switzerland.
+Swiss craftsmanship and precision are reflected in every detail and impress with their durability and superior quality.

 Safety and Swiss quality

-Safety is of the utmost importance, especially in schools and the care sector.
+Especially in schools and healthcare settings, safety is of paramount importance.
 Embru develops furniture that meets the highest safety standards.
-From desks that grow with the user, to care beds, to couches, armchairs and tables - the safety of the user is paramount.
-Embru is ISO 9001, ISO 14001 and ISO 45001 certified and is proud to have worked with renowned designers for over 120 years to produce innovations in the field of furniture design.
+From height-adjustable desks and care beds to loungers, armchairs, and tables – user safety is the top priority.
+Embru is ISO 9001, ISO 14001, and ISO 45001 certified and is proud to have collaborated with renowned designers for over 120 years to create innovations in furniture design.
 In this way, Embru furniture has become synonymous with Swiss quality and timeless design.